Arpita-09-ai/Garbage_Classification/README.md

-🗑️ Garbage Classification with Transfer Learning
+# 🗑️ Garbage Classification with Transfer Learning

-This project was developed during the Shell-Edunet Skills4Future Internship (June–July 2025).
-It aims to classify garbage images into six categories using deep learning and transfer learning, achieving up to 98% accuracy.
+This project was developed during the **Shell-Edunet Skills4Future Internship (June–July 2025)**.
+It aims to classify garbage images into six categories using deep learning and transfer learning, achieving up to **98% accuracy**.

-🧠 Objective
+## 🧠 Objective
 Automatically classify garbage into:
 - Cardboard
 - Glass